readmeio/httpsnippet/README.md

 For detailed information on each target, please review the [wiki](https://github.com/Kong/httpsnippet/wiki).

-For detailed information on each target, please review the [wiki](https://github.com/kong/httpsnippet/wiki).

 ## Differences from `kong/httpsnippet`

 The main difference between this library and the upstream [httpsnippet](https://github.com/Kong/httpsnippet) library are: